-Joint Health & Safety Committees will meet in accordance with the Occupational Health & Safety Act.
-Members shall be afforded such time off as is necessary to transact activities within the scope of the Committee and shall suffer no loss of pay.

-- 10.02 The Employer agrees to furnish a clean, healthful, properly heated and lighted environment for the performance of all work. - 10.03 The Employer shall keep a record of chemicals at each workplace currently and hereafter in use.
-If requested, such information shall be provided to the Union and local fire department. - 10.04 A pregnant employee who normally works on VDTs shall, upon request, be reassigned to work that does not involve the use of VDTs when such work is available and providing the employee is competent to perform the work.
+- 10.01 The Employer and the Union agree to cooperate with the object to maintain a healthy and safe work environment.
+In order to accomplish this, the parties agree to establish a joint Health & Safety Committee.
+The Committee will meet every three (3) months and shall be afforded such time off as is necessary to transact activities within the scope of the Committee and shall suffer no loss of pay. - 10.02 The Employer agrees to furnish a clean, healthful, properly heated and lighted environment for the performance of all work. - 10.03 The Employer shall keep a record of chemicals at each workplace currently and hereafter in use.
+If requested, such information shall be provided to the Union and local fire department. - 10.04 A pregnant employee who normally works on VDTs shall, upon request, be re-assigned to work that does not involve the use of VDTs when such work is available and providing the employee is competent to perform the work.
 When such work is not available, or if the employee is not competent to perform the work, the employee may apply for and shall be granted an early leave of absence without pay and benefits.